 You want your customers – and potential customers – to stay engaged with your content and give their undivided attention.
 But thanks to the days of instant everything, this is getting MUCH harder to do.
-That’s why most companies are starting to introduce eye-catching motion graphics videos into their content marketing strategy.
+That’s why most companies are starting to introduce eye-catching motion graphics into their content marketing strategy.

-- 2D animation: This type of animation is the one you’re probably most familiar with.
-According to Learn.org, 2D animation is defined as: “2D, or two-dimensional animation is a combination of artistic technique and media design that creates the illusion of movement in a two-dimensional environment.
+• 2D animation: This type of animation is the one you’re probably most familiar with.
+According to Learn.org, the definition of 2D animation is: “2D, or two-dimensional animation is a combination of artistic technique and media design that creates the illusion of movement in a two-dimensional environment.
 By sequencing individual drawings together over time, characters, backgrounds, objects, and effects look as if they are moving.
 This is commonly done for animated movies and television, but it is also seen in video games, websites, mobile apps, and advertisements”.
-Read Levitate’s article on 2D animation here.

-- 3D animation: The process of placing objects and characters in a 3D space and manipulating them to create the illusion of motion.
-Read more about this video style here.
-Here is a video example we created that showcases 3-D animation:
+• 3D animation: The fundamentals of this animation technique are to place objects and characters in a 3D space and manipulate them to give the illusion of motion.

-- Motion Capture: Motion capture is used in films such as Planet of the Apes, Avatar, and Lord of the Rings.
+• Motion Capture: Motion capture is used in films such as Planet of the Apes, Avatar, and Lord of the Rings.
 This involves dressing actors in suits that track their movements in order to recreate them with computer graphics.
-See our behind the scenes video of our production on Linden Labs/ Second Life here:

 Check out an example here: